Kerra/Kerra/README.md

 # kerra

-A Framework consisting of multiple different libraries I have written myself(like `kerra.math`,`kerra.neural`, `kerra.util`) or on basis of programming exercises, but with many personal changes (like `kerra.image.SeamCarving()`).
+A library consisting of multiple different sub-libraries I have written myself(like `kerra.math`,`kerra.neural`, `kerra.util`) or on basis of programming exercises, but with many personal changes (like `kerra.image.SeamCarving()`).